 - Pros: It has a wonderful fragrance.
 It is extremely drought-tolerant and loves full sun.
 It produces beautiful, tiny flowers in the spring and summer.
 Furthermore, it is very low-growing and often doesn’t require any mowing.

 - Cons: It is not durable enough for constant, high-energy play from large, rambunctious dogs.
-Additionally, it can take some time to fully establish and fill in a large area.
+Additionally, it can take time to establish and fill a large area.
 It prefers well-drained soil and will not thrive in wet, boggy areas.

-Best For: Lower-traffic desire lines, filling the gaps between pavers on a pathway, or for yards with smaller, less-active dogs.
-It is not a full lawn replacement for a high-energy dog.
+Best For: Lower-traffic desire lines, filling gaps between pavers on a pathway, or yards with smaller, less active dogs.
+It is not a complete lawn replacement for a high-energy dog.

 3. Hardy Grass Blends (The Toughest Traditional Lawns)

-Why It Works: If you love the classic, uniform look of a traditional lawn, the key is to choose the right type of grass.
+Why It Works: If you love the classic, uniform look of a traditional lawn, the key is to choose the right grass type.
 A single grass variety is often weak.
-However, a blend of hardy grass types creates a much more resilient and self-repairing turf.
+However, a blend of hardy grasses creates a more resilient, self-repairing turf.

 - For cooler climates, a blend of Kentucky Bluegrass and Tall Fescue is a classic combination.
 The Tall Fescue provides deep-root durability, while the Kentucky Bluegrass spreads via rhizomes to fill in worn-out spots.